Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 05.12.14  Fixed handling of some special characters (f.ex: '&' and '"') with category -dialog (character '_' will still be converted to space).

 - 26.11.14  Added possibility to use mediawiki variables, f.ex ROOTPAGENAME, with internal links.
 Added new variable names and magic words of latest MW versions.

 - 25.11.14  Fixed handling of empty lines inside numbered and bulleted lists.